jspsych/jsPsych/docs/plugins/jspsych-rdk.md

 This plugin displays a Random Dot Kinematogram (RDK) and allows the subject to report the primary direction of motion by pressing a key on the keyboard.
 The stimulus can be displayed until a keyboard response is given or until a certain duration of time has passed.
 The RDK is fully customizable (see documentation below) and can display multiple apertures at the same time, each with its own parameters.

+!!! citation
-We would appreciate it if you cited this paper when you use the RDK:
+    We would appreciate it if you cited this paper when you use the RDK plugin

-<b>Rajananda, S., Lau, H. & Odegaard, B., (2018).
-A Random-Dot Kinematogram for Web-Based Vision Research.
-Journal of Open Research Software.
-6(1), p.6.
-DOI: [http://doi.org/10.5334/jors.194]</b>
+    Rajananda, S., Lau, H. & Odegaard, B., (2018).
+A Random-Dot Kinematogram for Web-Based Vision Research. *Journal of Open Research Software.
+6*(1), p.6. doi:[10.5334/jors.194](http://doi.org/10.5334/jors.194)

 For optimal performance, fullscreen mode should be manually triggered by the user (e.g. F11 key in Chrome for Windows).
 Usage of the default Fullscreen trigger from the jsPsych API library with this plugin might result in the stimuli being displayed incorrectly.